 In 2018 Philip was published in Gumshoe Review for the first time; the story was called The Eleventh Commandment.
 In August his story Devine Justice appeared in Alternative Theologies, the second time Philip's work has featured in the B-Cubed Alternative series of anthologies.

 2019 began with Philip's third appearance in a Flame Tree anthology, this time Cosy Crime, and continued with a third B-Cubed tale, I Apparatchik in Endgame.

 A regular entrant in the Writers of the Future competition, Philip was a Semi-Finalist, received two Silver Honorable Mentions and eleven Honorable Mentions.
 That will be his final haul since he's no longer eligible for the competition.

 Philip has also published a novel, The Prophets of Baal, which is available both in paperback and as an e-book.
 Set in rural England, on Jersey and at sea, the novel relates the story of a naive Private Eye who finds himself up to his neck in witchcraft and beautiful women, but for some reason doesn't really enjoy it!
-A sequel was completed at the end of 2017 and is now being considered for publication.
+A sequel was completed at the end of 2017 and is now being considered (and considered and considered) for publication.